xonixx/xonixx.github.io/awk.md

 >
 >P.S.
 Also, bash and awk come with virtually any Unix environment, so that's pretty nice as well.

-TODO mention intellij-awk
+Now, with [native AWK support](https://github.com/xonixx/intellij-awk) in IntelliJ IDEA it really becomes justified to write bigger AWK scripts without much fear.

+> This plugin adds to IntelliJ IDEA the native support for AWK programming language.
+Once installed, you'll be able to have syntax highlighted in your *.awk files as well as other usual code editing functionalities like variables/functions renaming, code completion, go to declaration, find usages, auto-formatting and more.

 ## Interesting facts of Awk: no GC, etc.

 TODO cite oilshell

 Surprisingly, the AWK language does not require a GC for its implementation.
-However, like sh/bash.
+Same as sh/bash.

-The secret here is that the language, roughly speaking, simply lacks the ability to do 'new'.
-Thus, an associative array is declared simply by the fact that the corresponding variable is used 'as an array'.
+The secret here is that the language, roughly speaking, simply lacks the ability to do 'new', that is dynamically allocate objects on heap.
+For example, an associative array is declared simply by the fact of using the corresponding variable as an array.

 ```awk
 arr["a"] = "b"